freshworks/freshworks-api-sdk/src/gen/freshteam/docs/EmployeeFieldsApi.md

 Employee Fields List

-List of active employees fields in the form
+List of active employee fields in the form

 ### Example